 She has given several solo recitals in London including works by Gabriel Jackson, Philip Cashian and Cheryl Frances-Hoad as well as works by Debussy, Haydn, Mozart, Ravel, Schubert and Schumann.
 She also performs regularly with her duet partner Esther Cavett.
-She was a member of CoMA London Ensemble for ten years.
-In 2014 she brought out a CD Dream Rotation of British contemporary piano works by Sally Beamish, Paul Burnell, Cheryl Frances-Hoad, Rob Keeley, Joanna Lee and Dave Smith, five of which are premiere recordings.
+In 2014 she recorded and released a CD Dream Rotation of British contemporary piano works by Sally Beamish, Paul Burnell, Cheryl Frances-Hoad, Rob Keeley, Joanna Lee and Dave Smith, five of which are premiere recordings.
 In March 2018 Natalie was selected to perform in a BBC Radio 3 lunchtime concert for International Women’s Day.
-Natalie regularly accompanies instrumentalists and singers for concerts, exams and rehearsals.
+She recently performed with Lontano ensemble to record a CD of works by British-Australian composer Jennifer Fowler, which was released in September 2019.
 She is the accompanist for Fortune Green Choir in West Hampstead.

 As a composer Natalie has written examination pieces for piano, electronic keyboard and harp, which are published by Trinity Guildhall, Beartramka and CoMA.
 She was an spnm shortlisted composer from 2003-2005.
-Natalie studied at Junior Trinity, New College, Oxford and King’s College London.
-She studied piano with Christopher Caine, Nicholas Salwey and Colin Stone and composition with Melanie Daiken and Robert Keeley.
-She is currently studying piano with Thalia Myers and has taken part in masterclasses with Mary Dullea and Tasmin Little.
+Natalie studied at New College, Oxford and King’s College London.
+She currently studies piano with Thalia Myers.

-Natalie worked part-time for BASCA (British Academy of Songwriters, Composers and Authors) as Classical Co-ordinator and Judging Co-ordinator for the British Composer Awards from 2007-2018.
-From 2007 to 2011 she was Manager of CoMA (Contemporary Music for All).
-She left administrative work in 2018 in order to concentrate on her career as a pianist.
+Natalie has worked in administrative and management roles for various music organisations including BASCA (British Academy of Songwriters, Composers and Authors) and CoMA (Contemporary Music for All).
+She left administrative work in 2018 in order to concentrate on her performing career.
+She teaches piano in Watford.